openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Offer - Cross-Device & Deferred {#use-case-5}

 The End-User intends to acquire a digital criminal record.
 This involves a visit to the local administration's office to request the official criminal record be issued as a digital Credential.
-After presenting the ID document, the End-User is prompted to scan a QR code using the Wallet.
-It is communicated that the actual issuance of the Credential will require some time due to necessary background checks by the authority.
+After presenting the ID document, the End-User is prompted to scan a QR code using the Wallet and is informed that the issuance of the Credential will require some time, due to necessary background checks by the authority.

 While using the Wallet, the End-User notices an indication that the issuance of the digital record is in progress.
 After a few days, the End-User receives a notification from the Wallet indicating that the requested Credential was successfully issued.
 Upon opening the Wallet, the End-User is queried about the download of the Credential.
 After confirmation, the Wallet fetches and saves the new Credential.